 - Remove the calibration button from the test kit. - Touch calibration button to the calibration button reader on the analyzer. - Hold calibration button to the reader until analyzer "beeps".
-"CALIBRATION SUCCESSFUL" will appear briefly on the screen. - The new calibration code ("Sensor lot") will be displayed on the screen. - Make sure the code matches the calibration button and the lot number of the test kit being used. - Analyzer is now calibrated and ready for a blood lead test.
+"CALIBRATION SUCCESSFUL" will appear briefly on the screen - A reminder message "IF NEW LOT TEST CONTROLS" will display on the screen. - The new calibration code ("sensor lot") will be displayed on the screen. - Make sure the code matches the calibration button and the lot number of the test kit being used. - Analyzer is now calibrated and ready for a blood lead test.